nyirodominika-ctrl/R36S-Multiboot/README.md

 # Gameconsole R36S Multiboot images (and builder)

-### Notes
-- Armbian standalone images are at [R36S-Stuff](https://github.com/R36S-Stuff/R36S-Armbian/releases/latest)
-- Image(s) are big and most likely split into parts for github release.
-    - [get all the numbered files from the dl page(.001, .002, etc)](https://r36s-stuff.github.io/R36S-Multiboot) and extract it with 7zip or nanaZip.
-    - (linux users, ive found p7zip to be unreliabe, try the official 7zip if you have issues.)

-### Builder info
-- builds in WSL
-- might need dependencies to be installed (i will do this automatically later)
-- syntax: `./buildimg ark rocknix armbian <name-of-os-folder-NO-SPACES>`
-- can build single boot images for testing (or just u-boot with no OS arguments)

 ## Multiboot Buttons

 hold a face button while booting to boot another OS.